-By encouraging Gold Coast residents and visitors to choose more sustainable methods of travel such as walking, cycling, carpooling and taking public transport, we aim to reduce congestion, improve air quality, increase health and save money.
+We encourage Gold Coast residents and visitors to choose more sustainable methods of travel such as walking, cycling, carpooling and taking public transport.
+By doing this we can reduce congestion, improve air quality and the health of our community, and save money.

 As part of the Gold Coast Transport Strategy 2031, we aim for as many daily trips as possible to include walking, cycling and public transport.

 Walking is free, healthy and an accessible alternative to using a car.
 A walk to the shops, school or work will help to improve your fitness and reduce stress.
 You could also try one of our great Gold Coast walking tracks.

 The Gold Coast Commonwealth Walkway is a fascinating 10 kilometre walk from the Council Chambers in the Southport CBD to the Council Chambers in the Home Of The Arts precinct in Bundall.

 Cycling is a great way to commute around the Gold Coast.
 It saves you money, keeps you fit, is good for the environment and reduces congestion.